-- The Contractor shall contact the Project Manager if difficulty is encountered while accessing the files. - C. The Contractor may provide and install signage as required to direct deliveries.
+The Contractor shall contact the Project Manager if difficulty is encountered while accessing the files.

+- Note: in the case of projects administered by FMD, the bottom line of the Project Construction Sign shall state: "Administered by the Facilities Management Division" as directed by Project Manager. - ii.
+For Georgia State Financing and Investment Commission (GSFIC) funded projects, include among the listed parties. - C. The Contractor may provide and install signage as required to direct deliveries.
 No additional Contractor, Subcontractor, or Supplier signs may be installed on site without prior authorization.
 It is the intent of the Owner to not allow signs that advertise for the Contractor, Design Professional, Subcontractor, or Supplier.